MauroJr/thread-pool/README.md

 ```

 Because thread-pool gives you Node.js processes, your task files should be
-standard JS files.
-They will be `required` in to your thread upon execution and
+JS files.
+They will be `required` into your thread upon execution and
 will have access to your whole project directory as normal.
 The only stipulation
 is that your `task` file needs to export a single function taking the `payload`,
 `finish`, and `err` parameters.
 This will allow you to properly interface with